mmisw/mmiorr/org.mmisw.watchdog/README.txt

   - does conversion of this file to OWL
   - writes ontology result out to workspace/cf/cf-standard-name-table-{version_number}.owl

-Run ``mvn exec:java'' (with no args) to get a help message.

-  Note: you can generate a self-contained jar with:
+  Tip: A self-contained jar can be generated with:
     $ mvn assembly:assembly
-  and then ejecute the jar directly, eg.:
+  which can be run as follows:
     $ java -jar target/watchdog-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 == TODO ==

 - Only CF conversion is included.
-Other conversions to be included as we work on them.
+Other vocabularies/ontologies to be included as we work on them.
 - Generate skos:hiddenLabel properties for CF aliases

 - Code for registration at ORR is already included but not functional yet.